 For L1, the USCIS favors working with Agriculture, Technology, Manufacturing, Financial Services, and Health industry businesses.

 Because these fields require employees with specific skill sets, they are more likely to be within the parameters of USCIS’s criteria.
-Applicant working in any of these fields are almost always in demand, their abilities self-managed, and their knowledge coveted.
-Therefor, these industries are ideal when applying for an L1.
+Applicants working in any of these fields are almost always in demand, their abilities self-managed, and their knowledge coveted.
+Therefore, these industries are ideal when applying for an L1.